Skip to main content

-File #: Res 0563-2024 Version: * Name: Tighten regulations, enhance inspections and background checks mandates, and provide training and resources to ensure the safety of children in child day care homes, programs, and facilities across New York State (S.7815).
+File #: Res 0563-2024 Version: Name: Tighten regulations, enhance inspections, and provide training and resources to day care providers and parents to ensure the safety of children in child day care homes, programs, and facilities across New York State (S.6225/A.3899-A).

 Type: Resolution Status: Committee